Pherakki/Ginnungagap/README.md

     Add -t for 'terse mode'; where types are written to CSV as single-character keys.
 ```

 In the above, `[program path]` is the path to GinnungagapCLI on your system.
-For a Windows console with `GinnungagapCLI` in the current working directory, use `.\GinnungagapCLI` as `[program path]`.
+For a Windows console with `GinnungagapCLI` in the current working directory, use `.\GinnungagapCLI.exe` as `[program path]`.
 For the same situation in a Linux shell, use `./GinnungagapCLI`.

 A longer-term plan is to provide a GUI for MXEs that set up battle maps, such that entities can be placed/removed/edited on the map itself.
 Support for the original Valkyria Chronicles may follow.